Our programme and projects

 Campaign to reduce stigma against people with obesity

-In 2020, we will launch our campaign to reduce stigma against people with obesity, using education and training to address the factors that drive stigma and how these affect access to care, such as bariatric surgery.
-The campaign, led by Professor Francesco Rubino, will be targeted across a broad audience, including healthcare professionals, schools, commissioners, government, NHS senior leaders, media and large business employers.
-Accompanying training and education packages will be tailored accordingly.
+In March 2020, we launched a campaign to reduce stigma against people with obesity, using education and training to address the factors that drive stigma and how these affect access to care, such as bariatric surgery.
+The campaign, led by Professor Francesco Rubino, targets a broad audience, including healthcare professionals, schools, commissioners, government, NHS senior leaders, media and large business employers.

 Mind & Body

 Our Institute is supporting the development of diabetes healthcare systems that address the mental and physical impact of diabetes and enable staff to feel confident in discussing mental health needs with their patients.

 We have developed and led a number of transformational improvement and clinical leadership programmes in this field, including: